What Is Debt Management? Meaning, Process, & Key Benefits

 An interest rate reduction from 20% or more to less than 15% is a typical effect, depends from region to region.

-The main goal of a debt management plan is to pay off all unsecured debts in bare minimum time.
+The main goal of a plan is to pay off all unsecured debts in bare minimum time.

-Only unsecured debts qualify for debt management strategies.
+Only unsecured debts qualify for strategies.
 Mortgages, auto loans, and other collateralized debts are not included.
 They aren’t suitable for student loans, either.

 The customer will be prohibited from applying for any new credit cards or loans while the debt management plan is in effect.
 All monthly payments to the agency must be made in whole and on time in order for the creditors to be paid on time.
 Otherwise, late fines and higher interest rates may be reinstated by creditors.